-And it’s really ironic that even though I am over two years removed from what ended up being the worst two years of my life, I still don’t like talking about it.
+And it’s really ironic that even though my story has a very happy ending and I am over three years removed from those worst years of my life, I still don’t like talking about it.

-Substance abuse, bipolar disorder, and even suicide attempts tried to rob us of our marriage and even our lives.
+Substance abuse, bipolar disorder, and even suicide attempts tried to rob us of our marriage and even our lives during that period.
+It was a dark, dark time.

 But it’s not fun to revisit that time of our lives, so we don’t talk about it much.

-I did write a blog post about it a few months ago, and shared what we went through a couple of times on social media, and then thought ‘There.
+I did write a blog post about it once, and shared what we went through a couple of times on social media, and then thought ‘There.
 I shared my story.
 I hope it helps someone.’
-After all, I don’t want to overdo it, or shove it down people’s throats, or keep talking about myself and what I went through.
-It will just end up looking like a pity party.
+After all, I don’t want to overdo it, or shove it down people’s throats.
+It's not exactly a happy topic.

 God, however, apparently has other plans.

-All I’ve been able to think about is how I need to do more to help women who are struggling in a home with an alcoholic spouse.
+All I could think about is how I needed to do doing more to help women who are struggling in a home with an alcoholic spouse.

 I remember back to feeling hopeless, to feeling enveloped in darkness, to feeling like it would never EVER be a happy marriage again.